 This ticket is a partial tourist ticket, the price for this ticket is S/70 and it is valid for 1 day.
 Only you can visit City tour, Sacred Valley or Moray with this ticket.
 Not included the Cusco museums, Pachacuted Monument and the Centro Qosqo (It’s a teatre where you can appreciate the tipical dance of the Cusco)

 Please Note: In this general tourist tickets.
 Not Include Entrence to Qoricancha or the Cathedral of the Cusco.
-Entrance To Qoricancha Is S/15 Or S/10 for student.
-Entrance to The Cathedral is S/25 Or S/12.50 for Student.
+Entrance to Qoricancha Is S/15.
+Entrance to The Cathedral is S/25.

 In the morning, we pick you up from your hotel to take you to the Sacred Valley of the Incas, a lush agricultural region, created by the Urubamba River and an important source of food for the Incas that keep supplying the city of Cusco with a majority of its production until nowadays!

-Our first stop after 1 and half an hour is Pisaq.
-There we first visit its ruins of a large Incan city situated above the today´s Pisaq Town.
+Our first stop after 1 and a half an hour is Pisaq.
+There we first visit the ruins of a large Incan city situated above today´s Pisaq Town.
 Then, we descend by our bus to the modern Pisaq to visit its famous traditional handicraft market.

-Then, we continue our trip to later visit the still alive Incan town of Ollantaytambo, where our Tour Guide guided us around its Incan fortres and explains us about its purpose and history.
-The town and fortres are strategically located overlooking the beautiful valley!
-This major ruin site is known as the best surviving example of the Incan urban planning and engineering.
+Then, we continue our trip to later visit the still-alive Incan town of Ollantaytambo, where our Tour Guide guided us around its Incan fortress and explains to us its purpose and history.
+The town and fortress are strategically located overlooking the beautiful valley!
+This major ruin site is known as the best surviving example of Incan urban planning and engineering.
 It is admired for its huge steep terraces guarding the Incan fortress and for being one of the couple places where Spaniards lost a major battle during their conquest!

-In the afternoon we start returning to Cusco making a last stop on the way to receive a guided tour in the archaeological site of Chinchero that served as an astronomical center and Moon worship during the Incas times.
+In the afternoon we start returning to Cusco making a last stop on the way to receive a guided tour of the archaeological site of Chinchero which served as an astronomical center and Moon worships during the Inca’s times.